MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ## Connection Settings

 To connect to your data source, you need to fill in the root URL of the website, select a crawl source, and the type of authentication you'd like to use: None, Basic Authentication, or OAuth 2.0 with [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/).
-After you complete this information you click Test Connection to verify your settings.
+After you complete this information, click Test Connection to verify your settings.

 ### URL